- About Us

 CreatedTuesday, 15 November 2011

-All ships are advised to report all attacks and suspicious sightings to local Authorities, flag state and to the IMB Piracy Reporting Centre as per IMO Cir 1334.
+All ships are advised to report all piracy and armed robbery incidents and suspicious sightings to local Authorities, their flag state and to the IMB Piracy Reporting Centre as per IMO Cir 1334.

-Mariners are warned to be extra cautious and to take necessary precautionary measures when transiting the following areas:
+Mariners are advised to be cautious, take precautionary measures and follow all recommended guidelines, when transiting the following areas:

 Bangladesh: Robbers normally target ships at anchor.
 Most incidents reported are at Chittagong anchorages and approaches.
 Incidents in Bangladesh have fallen significantly over the past few years because of the efforts by the Bangladesh Authorities.

-Indonesia: Taboneo, Dumai/Lubuk Gaung and Muara Berau anchorage and surrounding waters.
+Indonesia: Belawan and Tanjung Priok / Jakarta anchorage and surrounding waters.
 Pirates / robbers are normally armed with guns / knives and / or machetes.
 Generally, be vigilant in other areas.
 Many incidents may have gone unreported.
-Pirates / robbers normally attack vessel during the night.
+Pirates / robbers normally approach vessels during the night.
 When spotted and alarm is sounded, the pirates / robbers usually escape without confronting the crew.
-Therefore, a strict anti-piracy watch is recommended.
+A strict anti-piracy watch is recommended.

-Meetings and continued dialog between the Indonesian Marine Police (IMP) and the IMB PRC resulted in positive actions by the Indonesian Authorities which have so far brought down the incidents significantly.
+Meetings and continued dialogue between the Indonesian Marine Police (IMP) and the IMB PRC resulted in positive actions by the Indonesian Authorities, who have so far brought down the number of incidents significantly.
 With the assistance and actions of the IMP, the incidents appear to be decreasing each year with great success.
+Incidents in Indonesian waters has also dropped dramatically since the cooperation begin.

 1. Belawan: 03:55.00N-098:45.30E